 First, check to make sure you have the right permissions selected for everyone.
-You can check permission settings on the Add and Manage Users page, which is also available in the Settings dropdown.
-You can select “Edit this user” next to each different team member to check their individual settings.
-In order to reassign contacts or assign tasks to someone else a user would need “Full access” to the other user’s contacts and calendar, respectively.
+You can check permission settings on the Users page under Settings.
+You can select “Edit” below each different team member to check their individual settings.
+In order to reassign contacts or assign tasks to someone else a user would need “Edit” access to the other user’s contacts and calendar, respectively.

 You can also change permission settings on the fly!
 If things get a little crazy, a team member gets sick, or someone goes out of town, you can change the permission settings to make sure nothing is overlooked.
 But before that happens you should have a plan in place for how to adjust the permission settings -- Will you split tasks and contacts evenly amongst the team?
 Will you have one team member take over for another entirely?
 It’s important to have a plan in place before you need it, so when the time comes you can focus your energy on opportunities instead of worrying about how you’ll handle changes.

 Having the right permissions allows your team to trade and assign tasks as necessary to make sure everything is completed in a timely fashion.
 But you’ll also need a system in place to be sure a team member knows when they’re given a new contact or task!
 The CRM will send out an email if a new contact, task, or event is assigned to a user, but they will need to have that setting turned on.
-Each individual user will need to check their own settings on the Personal Preferences page.
+Each individual user will need to check their own settings on the Notifications page under Settings.

 Be sure to check that each team member will receive an email for a new event, task, and contact/company.
 Then when things get crazy, the CRM will send a notification for you so everyone knows they have something new to work on.
 Instead of remembering to notify each team member yourself you can let the CRM send out a notification, and spend more of your time actually working!